George S. Patton: Sicily campaign

 Patton's conduct in this campaign met with several controversies.
 He was also frequently in disagreement with Terry de la Mesa Allen Sr. and Theodore Roosevelt Jr. though often then conceding, to their relief, in line with Bradley's view.

-When Alexander sent a transmission on July 19 limiting Patton's attack on Messina, his chief of staff, Brigadier General Hobart R. Gay, claimed the message was "lost in transmission" until Messina had fallen.
+When Alexander sent a transmission on 19 July limiting Patton's attack on Palermo, his chief of staff, Brigadier General Hobart R. Gay, claimed the message was "lost in transmission" until Palermo had fallen.

-In an incident on July 22, while a U.S. armored column was under attack from German aircraft, he shot and killed a pair of mules that had stopped while pulling a cart across a bridge.
+In an incident on 22 July, while a U.S. armored column was under attack from German aircraft, he shot and killed a pair of mules that had stopped while pulling a cart across a bridge.
 The cart was blocking the way of the column.
 When their Sicilian owner protested, Patton attacked him with a walking stick and had his troops push the two mule carcasses off the bridge.

 When informed of the Biscari massacre of prisoners, which was by troops under his command, Patton wrote in his diary, "I told Bradley that it was probably an exaggeration, but in any case to tell the officer to certify that the dead men were snipers or had attempted to escape or something, as it would make a stink in the press and also would make the civilians mad.
 Anyhow, they are dead, so nothing can be done about it."
 Bradley refused Patton's suggestions.
 Patton later changed his mind.
 After he learned that the 45th Division's Inspector General found "no provocation on the part of the prisoners ...
 They had been slaughtered" Patton is reported to have said: "Try the bastards."